A new standard for sanitation

 The idea of a partnership emerged from their coffee break.
 The two organizations were very complementary.
 To the partnership, iDE would bring its local expertise in human-centered design, supply and distribution to “last mile” customers in Bangladesh, and its sanitation market development experience gained from its innovative programs in Vietnam and Cambodia, while American Standard would bring its 140 years of state-of-the-art product design as well as the global sourcing, manufacturing, and product testing that made it a leader in global sanitation.

 Both organizations were able to bring separate, but complementary, donor funding to the team as well.
-American Standard had a grant from the Bill & Melinda Gates Foundation to address sanitation issues for the poor in Bangladesh. iDE had just started to implement the “SanMark Pilot project in Bangladesh” with a grant from the Swiss Agency for Development and Cooperation (SDC) and the Water and Sanitation Program of the World Bank (WSP).
+American Standard had a grant from the Bill & Melinda Gates Foundation to address sanitation issues for the poor in Bangladesh. iDE had just started to implement the “SanMark Pilot project in Bangladesh” with a grant from the Embassy of Switzerland and the Water and Sanitation Program of the World Bank (WSP).

 The trapdoors of perception